AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

   (-----------)
 ```

 the parentheses represent the interval we're classifying.
 At this point, it could be in any one of the three.
-We can make an observation about the number which will shring the bounds.
-If the left keeps shrinking on each observation, it will eventually cross the 0 threshold.
+We can make an observation about the number which will shrink the bounds.
+If the left side keeps shrinking on each observation, it will eventually cross the 0 threshold.
 If it keeps going, it will cross the other, making 1 the only possibility.
 If the right does this, then -1 will be the only possibility.
 If both sides shrink, then the number will eventually be between the two thresholds of 0, making that our next digit.

 In a perfect representation, if our number was exactly 0 then our number bounds would shrink forever, never crossing into either 1 or -1.
 By having the overlap, we gaurantee that we will always will eventually be able to output a digit at the cost of numbers having non-unique representations.